Table of Contents

 – Karl Marx

-The relationship between religion and politics is a controversial one, especially considering how religion has historically been weaponized by the state to keep the general public in order.
-For instance, you have cases where people would be tried in court if they didn't fall in line or said something that was considered heresy at the time, such as the Galileo affair over the belief in heliocentrism.
+The relationship between religion and politics is a controversial one, especially considering how religion would be weaponized by the state to keep the general public in order.
+For instance, you have cases where people would actually be tried in court if they refused to fall in line or said something that was considered heresy at the time, such as the Galileo affair over the belief in heliocentrism.

-In a way, religion can ironically be a source of harm and suffering, influencing harmful political policies which hypothetically strengthen its base as said policies force people to use religion to cope.
-It also doesn't help that politicians will attach themselves to a religion, when they're actually just charlatans that pretend to be religious to earn some easy votes, so you would then have to ask: can this cycle end, and will it?
+In a way, religion can ironically become a source of harm and suffering, especially once it becomes distorted, because harmful political policies can hypothetically strengthen its base and force people to use religion to cope.
+It also doesn't help that politicians will attach themselves to a religion, despite being mere charlatans who pretend to be religious for easy votes, so you'd then have to ask: can this cycle end, and will it?

-Many have proposed a separation of church and state (e.g. state atheism), which would allow religion to exit the superstructure and false consciousness.
-However, this must be done gradually as rushing could be counterintuitive, unless you intend to replace it with an idealist cult of personality.
-In the end, the ultimate conclusion is that the the masses drive history.
+Many have proposed a separation of church and state (e.g. state atheism), which allows religion to exit the superstructure and false consciousness.
+However, this must be done gradually, as rushing can be counterintuitive unless you intend to replace it with an idealist cult of personality.
+In the end, the masses is what truly drives history, so time will tell.

 List of notable religions

 This section has a vague list of religions with some level of notability.
-Please note that some religions aren't necessarially religions in the traditional sense, being more nuanced as a philosophy or way of life, but I'm forced to categorize them as such since it's the category that most people are familiar with.
+Please note that some religions are not necessarially 'religions' in the traditional sense, being more nuanced as a philosophy or way of life, but I'm forced to categorize them as such since it's the category that most people are familiar with.
 Also, I am not that into religion either, so I do apologize for the incredibly narrow scope of this list.

 - Middle Eastern religions